stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 => "Adam says Hi!"
 ```
 Every new object created from `Simple` adopts the `sayHi` method function.
 This is the idea of *prototypal inheritance*, sharing behaviour and creating an inheritance
 chain.
-The inheritance chain is a linked list of objects and method lookups follow this chain until the end of the line.
+The inheritance chain is a chain of objects and method look ups follow this chain until the end of the line.
 You can get the prototype of an object by doing:

 ``` javascript
 Object.getPrototypeOf(simple_obj);
 => { sayHi: [Function]}
 ```

-We will talk about inheritance and method lookups in the next post since this is a pretty important part of both object models.
+We will talk about inheritance and method look ups in the next post since this is a pretty important part of both object models.

 An interesting note to consider is that creating an object using constructing functions entails creating a number of other objects: